RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/45-ROM.md

 ## Chapter 6

 <sup>1</sup> What shall we say then?
 Shall we continue in sin, that grace may abound?
-<sup>2</sup> God forbid .
-How shall we, that are dead to sin, live any longer therein ?
+<sup>2</sup> God forbid.
+How shall we, that are dead to sin, live any longer therein?
 <sup>3</sup>  Know ye not, that so many of us as were baptized into Jesus Christ were baptized into his death?
 <sup>4</sup> Therefore we are buried with him by baptism into death: that like as Christ was raised up from the dead by the glory of the Father, even so we also should walk in newness of life.
 <sup>5</sup> For if we have been planted together in the likeness of his death, we shall be also [in the likeness] of [his] resurrection:
 <sup>6</sup> Knowing this, that our old man is crucified with [him], that the body of sin might be destroyed, that henceforth we should not serve sin.